derrickoswald/Visistrom/README.md

 ======

 Visistrom helps individuals to plan using electricity at a good time in order to use sustainable energy as much as possible.
-In turn, this helps utility companies to reduce energy purchases from expensive sources like coal and oil plants.
+In turn, this behaviour helps utility companies to reduce energy purchases from expensive sources like coal and oil plants.

 ## Energy Hack Days